cbutler112358/cbutler112358.github.io/_pages/about.md

 Mathematics with highest honors from the University of Maine in 2016 (my undergraduate thesis can be found <a href="https://digitalcommons.library.umaine.edu/honors/630/" target="_blank"  rel="noopener noreferrer">here</a>).
 I grew up in Auburn, ME where
-I developed a fascination of disease and mathematics, although I spent the first years at my undergraduate institution studying to become a civil engineer!
+I developed a fascination for infectious diseases and mathematics, although I spent the first years at my undergraduate institution studying to become a civil engineer!
 Eventually, I committed myself to a degree in mathematics after my REU experience at the Mathematical and Theoretical Biology Institute at Arizona State University,